ancarda/tls-redirector/README.md

 Behavior may be configured through the following environmental variables:

 * `PORT`.
-A valid TCP/IP port number.
-This is required unless you build the binary with support for systemd socket activation.
-In which case, `PORT` not being set is interpreted as "I want to use socket activation".
+TCP/IP port number to listen on.
+If not specified, port 80 is used OR systemd socket activation is detected and used.

   You can force tls-redirector to use socket activation with `PORT=systemd`.

-* `ACME_CHALLENGE_DIR` (optional) Path to a directory on disk to serve at the path `/.well-known/acme-challenge`.
+* `ACME_CHALLENGE_DIR` Path to a directory on disk to serve at the path `/.well-known/acme-challenge`.
 All files are served as `text/plain` and is intended to provide support for HTTP based ACME challenges if necessary.